tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 # GitHub Actions Workflow for Windows Builds

-This document explains how the GitHub Actions workflow is set up to create releases for the Resolume Composition Converter application.
+This document explains how the GitHub Actions workflow is set up to automate the Windows build process for the Resolume Composition Converter application.

 ## Overview

-Due to compatibility issues with GitHub Actions and the repository structure, we've implemented a simplified workflow that creates placeholder releases instead of attempting to build the application directly on GitHub's infrastructure.
+The GitHub Actions workflow automates the process of building the Windows version of the application.
+This eliminates the need for Windows users to manually build the application from source, making it easier to distribute and test the application on Windows.

 ## Workflow File